jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-marlie-roots.md

 **RR:** And what do you like to do to unwind when you aren't DJing?

 **Marlie: **For those who know me well, they know I loveeee to eat!
-If I’m not enjoying my Dads delicious cooking at home, I love going out for food with friends - Don’t even get me started about dessert!
+If I’m not enjoying my Dad's delicious cooking at home, I love going out for food with friends - don’t even get me started about dessert!
 Aside from that you could find me at one of the many beautiful beaches in Sydney, cuddling my wonderful little dog Rigby, or asleep in bed!

 **RR: **Finally - what does the future hold for you and Roots?

 **Marlie: **Well in ten days I'm heading to Europe for a couple of months… I’ll be playing at my first festival which is in Prague alongside some great company - I’m very excited for that!
 Upon return I have a few things lined up for myself and for Roots - I can’t give away too much at the minute but it looks promising to say the least.

-**RR:** Enjoy your birthday tomorrow.
+**RR:** Enjoy the trip and your birthday tomorrow.
 Cheers!

 _Join Marlie tomorrow night @The Flamingo Lounge - more details _[_here_](https://www.ravereviewz.net/Event/Roots-Potts-Point/84)